simonehagey/orbdot/docs/source/model_fitting.rst

 Joint Fits
 ----------
-Running a joint model fit is similar to all of the above, but in this case the data types must be specified with the additional arguments: ``TTV=True`` to include transit and/or eclipse mid-times, ``RV=True`` to include radial velocities, and/or ``TDV=True`` to include transit durations.
-All three arguments have a default value of ``False``.
+Running a joint model fit is similar to all of the above, but in this case the data types must be specified with at least two of the following arguments:

+ - ``TTV=True`` includes the transit and/or eclipse mid-times.
+ - ``RV=True`` includes the radial velocities.
+ - ``TDV=True`` includes the transit durations.

-The following code snippet runs a joint fit of the transit/eclipse timing (TTV) and radial velocity (RV) data types to each of the three evolutionary models:
+The following code snippet runs a joint fit of the mid-times and radial velocities for each of the three evolutionary models:

 .. code-block:: python